leo-dias/jpositional/README.md

 To fix this, you need to review your String.

 ## Generating Positional File
-Below an example how to generate a positional file from bean.
+Below an example of how to generate a positional file from a bean.
 ```java
     MyHeader myHeader = new MyHeader();
     myHeader.setIdentify("0");